 - ¼ cup black sesame seeds

 - 1 ½ cups hot tap water

 - flaky sea salt for sprinkling

-Preheat oven to 300˚F. Line two sheet pans (18x13-inches) with parchment paper.
-Spray three sheets with cooking spray and rub with a paper towel to evenly coat the paper with oil.
-Line two sheet pans with parchment paper and set the prepared pans and the other sheet of parchment aside.
+Preheat oven to 300˚F. Line two sheet pans (18x13 inches) with parchment paper.
+Spray the parchment with non-stick cooking spray and rub with a paper towel to evenly coat the paper with oil.
+Spray one other sheet of parchment paper with non-stick cooking spray and, again, rub this one with a paper towel to coat the surface.
+Set aside the pans and the additional sheet of parchment aside.

 Sprinkle lightly with flaky sea salt and place the two pans in the oven.
 Reduce temperature to 275˚F and bake for 30 minutes.
 Rotate and swap the position of the pans.
 Bake for another 30 minutes.

 Turn off the oven and allow crackers to sit in the oven for 30-45 minute or until nice and crisp. (sometimes it even takes a bit longer.)
 Break into pieces as desired.
 Store in an airtight container.

 See Café Tips above for more detailed instructions and tips for making this recipe.